Murli0399/Java_Interview_Question/Part-11 Functional Programming.md

 </details>
 <details><summary>

-## what are intermediate operations in streams?
+## What are intermediate operations in streams?
 </summary>
 Intermediate operations in streams are operations that transform or filter the elements of a stream.
 These operations are applied to the elements of the stream in a lazy manner, meaning they are not executed until a terminal operation is encountered.